Cadene/murel.bootstrap.pytorch/README.md

 # MUREL: Multimodal Relational Reasoning for Visual Question Answering

 The **MuRel network** is a Machine Learning model learned end-to-end to answer questions about images.
-First, it extracts a graphical representation of the scene where each node is an object or region.
-Secondly, it fuses the question representation multiple times with a MuRel cell to progressively refines visual and question interactions.
-Finally, it answers the question via an implicit attention mechanism and a bilinear model.
+It relies on the object bounding boxes extracted from the image to build a complitely connected graph where each node corresponds to an object or region.
+The MuRel network contains a MuRel cell over which it iterates to fuse the question representation with local region features, progressively refining visual and question interactions.
+Finally, after a global aggregation of local representations, it answers the question using a bilinear model.
 Interestingly, the MuRel network doesn't include an explicit attention mechanism, usually at the core of state-of-the-art models.
 Its rich vectorial representation of the scene can even be leveraged to visualize the reasoning process at each step.

 <p align="center">
     <img src="https://github.com/Cadene/murel.bootstrap.pytorch/blob/master/assets/murel_net.png?raw=true" width="900"/>
 </p>

-The **MuRel cell** is a novel reasoning primitive which models interactions between question and image regions.
-Its pairwise relational module enriches the multimodal representations of each node by taking their neighboorhood into account in the modeling.
+The **MuRel cell** is a novel reasoning module which models interactions between question and image regions.
+Its pairwise relational component enriches the multimodal representations of each node by taking their context into account in the modeling.

 <p align="center">
     <img src="https://github.com/Cadene/murel.bootstrap.pytorch/blob/master/assets/murel_cell.png?raw=true" width="550"/>